 Pittsburg Theological Seminary,

-1. The Holiness Code does not cover every circumstance humans face.
+1. The Holiness Code does not cover every circumstance we face.
 Analogy allows us to

-2. Biblical Analogy reflects the consensus of centuries of judgments by God, through His prophets, to His people.
+2. Biblical Analogy reflects the consensus of centuries of judgments by God, through His prophets, in His holy word, to His people.

 It is objected that passages supporting slavery are culturally limited in their application, therefore the church was right to change her mind on slavery but would be wrong to change her mind on homosexuality.

-Based on the historical and scriptural evidence presented in our 390 page book, Gay Christian 101, for a culturally limited interpretation of the alleged anti-gay passages, a consistent hermeneutic requires the church to re-examine her unscriptural anti-gay position.
+Based on the historical and scriptural evidence presented in our 390 page eBook, for a culturally limited interpretation of the alleged anti-gay passages, a consistent hermeneutic requires the church to re-examine her unscriptural anti-gay position.

 In Christ Jesus “there is neither male nor female.”